Latest emergency information

 Local water supply, infrastructure and storages

 For issues in your local area relating to your water supply and wastewater services, sewer spills or drinking water safety, please contact your local water corporation.
-You can find a list here – Water in your region.
+You can find them on find your local water corporation.

 Water quality alerts